Fluorinated gases: Environmental impact of F-gases

 Annual growths in radiative forcing contributions from atmospheric HFCs and HCFCs have recently peaked near 10%, as compared to steadier 1%-2% growth from the major carbon- and nitrogen-cycle greenhouse gases.

 F-gases are ozone-friendly, enable energy efficiency, and are relatively safe for use by the public due to their low levels of toxicity and flammability.
 However, most F-gases have a high global warming potential (GWP), and some are nearly inert to removal by chemical processes.
 If released, HFCs stay in the atmosphere for decades and both PFCs and SF_{6} can stay in the atmosphere for millennia.
 According to the IPCC Sixth Assessment Report fluorinated gases have contributed 0.1 °C to historical global warming, while CO_{2} has contributed a 0.8 °C.

 The total atmospheric concentration of F-gases, CFCs, and HCFCs has grown rapidly since the mid-twentieth century; a time which marks the start of their production and use at industrial scale.
 As a group in year 2019, these unnatural man-made gases are responsible for about one-tenth of the direct radiative forcing from all long-lived anthropogenic greenhouse gases.

 F-gases are used in a number of applications intended for climate change mitigation, that can generate further positive feedback for atmospheric heating.
 For example, refrigeration and air conditioning systems are increasingly utilized by humans within a warming environment.
 Likewise, expansions of electrical infrastructure, as driven by the alternatives to fossil fuels, has led to rising demand for SF_{6}.
 If recent trends of aggressive (5% and greater CAGR) annual growth for such types of F-gas production were to continue into the future without complimentary reductions in GWP and/or atmospheric leakage, their warming influence could soon rival those of CO_{2} and CH_{4} which are trending at less than about 2% annual growth.

 Regulation of F-gases

 International level

-Although the Montreal Protocol regulates the phasing out of HCFCs, there was no international agreement on the regulation of HFCs until late 2016 when the Kigali Amendment under the Montreal Protocol was signed, which has put compulsory phase wise phasing out of CFC gases.
+Although the Montreal Protocol regulates the phasing out of HCFCs, there was no international agreement on the regulation of HFCs until late 2016 when the Kigali Amendment under the Montreal Protocol was signed, which has put a compulsory phase wise phasing out of CFC gases.
 Efforts are ongoing to develop a global approach for the control of HFCs.
 Most recently, this has taken the form of a declaration of support for a global phase-down as part of the outcomes of the "Rio+20" United Nations Conference on Sustainable Development.